latolukasz/beeorm-doc/docs/plugins/log_table.md

 # Log table

-This plugin extends [CRUD stream](/plugins/crud_stream.html) plugin by adding special MySQL tables that stores tracked entities changes and allows you to easily retrieve them.
+The Log Table plugin enhances the functionality of the CRUD stream](/plugins/crud_stream.html) by adding specialized MySQL tables to track changes to entities and simplify data retrieval.

 ## Activating the Plugin

+The following code demonstrates how to activate the Log Table plugin in your project.

 ```go{10,11}
 package main